Permanent Residency for Canada

 The Canadian immigration board or even the Express Entry pool itself will reject the application of the candidate’s letter to obtain ITA at times to rescue them from unnecessary intervention or decimation of the current profile.
-These candidates are kept back in the Express Entry pool for the next 12 months and they can re-appear for the ITA or PR visa in successive 6 months.
+These candidates inadvertently run short of the Canada PR program’s requirement and are kept back in the Express Entry pool for the next 12 months and they can re-appear for the ITA or Canada Permanent Residency visa in successive 6 months.
 In the meantime, the candidate needs to keep their profile updated by searching for relevant jobs and increasing their skill set as well.

 Once, meeting all the Canadian PR requirements and completing the procedure for the Permanent Resident program.
 You are labelled as a Canadian Permanent Resident who has come from India.

 Croyez Immigration is helping in every possible aspect to fulfill your dream for work and settle in your dream country.
 We are assisting you with all programs like Express entry, General Skilled migration and Temporary visa.
 Nowadays its become a land of opportunity for the immigrants it’s time to take the opportunity and utilize it.
 We have an expert team to guide your application with value-added services.
 If you think to adapt a great lifestyle in Canada & Australia then Croyez Immigration is the right place to start.